Keith Faber: Ohio Senate

-When Jim Jordan vacated his state Senate seat after winning a seat in Congress, Faber was one of seven who sought to replace him, along with Derrick Seaver, Gene Krebs, Robert J. Luckey III, Toni Slusser, Vincent Foulk and Kreg Allison.
-Faber won the support of Senate Republicans, and took the seat in the Senate in February 2007.
-Soon after the appointment, Senate President Bill Harris appointed Faber to the Senate Finance and Financial Institutions Committee.
+Faber served as vice chairman of the Senate Insurance, Commerce and Labor Committee, chairman of the Senate Standing Committee on Government Oversight, and as a member of the budget-writing Senate Finance and Financial Institutions Committee.
+He also represented the Senate on the State Ballot Board, the Joint Legislative Ethics Committee, and the Legislative Service Commission board.

-For the 128th General Assembly, Faber served as Senate majority floor leader, and in the 129th General Assembly, he served as president pro tempore, the second highest post in the Senate.
+For the 128th General Assembly, Faber served as Senate majority floor leader, and in the 129th General Assembly, he served as president pro tempore under Senate President Tom Niehaus.
 As President pro tempore, Faber was also vice chairman of the Senate Rules and Reference Committee.
 Faber won reelection to a second term in 2012, defeating Libertarian Paul Hinds with 79.07% of the vote.
-Faber served as the 94th President of the Ohio Senate throughout his last term in the upper chamber, before being ineligible to run again in 2016 due to term limits.
+Faber served as the 94th President of the Ohio Senate throughout his last term in the upper chamber, before being ineligible to run again in 2016 due to term limits at which point he was succeeded by Larry Obhof.